pgbackrest/pgbackrest/CONTRIBUTING.md

 ### config.yaml

 There are detailed comment blocks above each section that explain the rules for defining commands and options.
 Regarding options, there are two types: 1) command line only, and 2) configuration file.
-With the exception of passphrases, all configuration file options can be passed on the command line.
+With the exception of secrets, all configuration file options can be passed on the command line.
 To configure an option for the configuration file, the `section:` key must be present.

 The `option:` section is broken into sub-sections by a simple comment divider (e.g. `# Repository options`) under which the options are organized alphabetically by option name.
 To better explain this section, the `online` option will be used as an example: